metalstormbass/mike-admission-controller/README.md

 # mike-admission-controller

-This is the code to a simple admission controller that looks to see if a container is deployed with the tag "latest".
-If so, it will reject the deployment.
+This is the code to a simple admission controller that looks to see if a container is deployed with the tag "latest" and reject it.

 ## Usage